udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Front-End-Web-Developer/README.md

 Prepare for this project with: JavaScript Testing

-####How to Use Git and GitHub

-You’ll host all your projects on GitHub and make regular commits.
-If you haven’t learned version control yet, use our latest course on the topic: How to Use Git and GitHub

 ####Curriculum Length
 Someone who really dives into it (and doesn't do much else) could probably normally finish in about 4 months; we recommend 6 to 9 months of 10 to 20 hours a week.